 According to the WHO, an estimated 15 million babies are born too early that is more than 1 in 10 babies.
 Approx. 1 million children die annually due to complications of preterm birth.
 Globally, prematurity is the leading cause of death in neonates under the age of 5 years and in almost all countries with reliable data, preterm birth rates are increasing.
 Therefore, to avoid this more than three quarters of premature babies can be saved with feasible, cost-effective treatment, and providing care during child birth and in the postnatal period for every mother and baby.
 Provision of antenatal steroid injections (given to pregnant women at risk of preterm labor and under set criteria to strengthen the babies lungs), kangaroo mother care, and antibiotics to treat newborn infections.
 Continuity of the treatment is effective that has shown to reduce risk of prematurity by around 24%.

+According to the neonatal medicine market forecast, the thermoregulation devices will record significant market share in the coming years.
 Thermoregulation is a critical function that is quite necessary when it comes to sick neonates or newborns.
 Hypothermia among the neonates raises the probability and risk of morbidity and mortality.
 Multiple techniques have been used to access thermoregulation in infants and to provide thermo-neutral environment to maintain normal body temperature in the neonates.
 In February 2014, GE Healthcare, announced launching of new product with its advanced suite of maternal infant care solutions.
 GE Healthcare develops solution to support a healthy developmental environmental at during pregnancy and all through first day of life for critical moments for the infants.
 In the Middle East, GE Healthcare launched Giraffe Omnibed, a highly specialized product offered for neonatal microenvironment that combines the thermal advantage of open bed radiant warmer.
 Additionally, new Giraffe Blue Spot PT Lite product provides high intensity phototherapy.
 The high intensity blue light with a narrow band of 430-490 nanometers offers excellent uniformity and makes clinically effective and flexible positioning that allows the caregivers to direct therapeutic light exactly on the infants body.

 Based on regions, North America dominates the neonatal medicine market followed by Asia Pacific.
-US recorded largest market revenue of US$ 772.8 million in 2019.
 Presence of major players in the US is one of the prominent factors that contribute for the regional market to grow.
 Rising healthcare expenditure and surge in product approvals will emboss considerable North American market share.
-Rising prevalence of neonate mortalities in the US acts as a driving factor for North America region for neonatal medicine market.
+Rising prevalence of neonate mortalities in the US, acts as a driving factor for North America region for neonatal medicine market.
 According to the National Vital Statistics Report, a total of 21,498 infant deaths were recorded in the US alone in 2018.
 The US neonatal death rate was 5.67 infant deaths per 1,000 live births, lower than the rate of 5.79 in 2017.
 Asia Pacific regional market will grow to its fullest by recording a significant CAGR in the forecast time frame.
 Japan is considered as one of the top highly favorable countries with respect to infant healthcare.
 Apart from that, technological advancements and high healthcare expenditure will foster the market growth in APAC region.
 As per the press release in May 2020, doctors in Japan have successfully transplanted liver cells derived from embryonic stem cells into newborn baby.
 This is one of the new treatment options for infants as the newborn was suffering from urea cycle disorder, where the liver is not capable enough to break down toxic ammonia.